 I also like to think of our temptations (that lead us to spiritually bypass) as tests of our consciousness.

 A temptation to gossip.
 A temptation to binge.
 To pick a fight with someone.
 To create drama.
-Or something seemingly more serious and jarring like sexual abuse, using fame to deceitfully fulfill your hunger for money.
+Or something seemingly more serious, like using fame to deceitfully fulfill your hunger for money.
 And so on.

 And at some point in life, everyone is reintroduced to the temptations they are trying to curb, to see if they can pass the test this time around.